altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - currentlyDeletingPivs(Local|Uploaded) <list>: list of ids of pivs that are currently being deleted, either Local or Uploaded.
 - displayMode <obj>: if set, has the form `{showOrganized: BOOLEAN, cameraOnly: BOOLEAN}`. `showOrganized` shows organized pivs in the local view; `cameraOnly` hides non-camera pivs from the local view.
 - deleteTag(Local|Uploaded|ManageTags) <str>: tag currently being deleted in LocalView/UploadedView/ManageTagsView
+- fullScreenCarrousel (bool): if set, the piv is shown in full screen in CarrouselView
 - gridControllerUploaded <scroll controller>: controller that drives the scroll of the uploaded grid
 - hashMap:<id> [DISK]: maps the id of a local piv to a hash.
 - hometags [<str>, ...]: list of hometags, brought from the server.